publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch38/m__us_usc_t43_s2005.md

         (1)

-         Pursuant to the schedule established under subsection (a) of this section, heads of Federal agencies covered by such schedule shall conduct a review of a proposed crude oil transportation system eligible for consideration under this chapter and shall submit their recommendations concerning such systems (and the basis for such recommendations) to the Secretary of the Interior for submission to the President.
+         Pursuant to the schedule established under subsection (a), heads of Federal agencies covered by such schedule shall conduct a review of a proposed crude oil transportation system eligible for consideration under this chapter and shall submit their recommendations concerning such systems (and the basis for such recommendations) to the Secretary of the Interior for submission to the President.
 After receipt of such recommendations and before their submission to the President, the Secretary of the Interior shall provide an opportunity for comments in accordance with paragraph (2).
 The Secretary of the Interior shall forward such comments to the President with the recommendations—

             (A) in the case of applications filed under [section 2004(1) of this title][/us/usc/t43/s2004/1], on or before December 1, 1978, and